CPD Requirements for Osteopaths in Australia (2026 Guide)

 However, CPD completion through Osteopathy Australia's program is not a substitute for AHPRA compliance — you must still declare CPD compliance to AHPRA at registration renewal.
 Your Osteopathy Australia CPD record supports that declaration but the declaration itself happens through AHPRA.

-If you're not an Osteopathy Australia member, you can still meet the Board's requirements independently by completing and documenting 30 hours of appropriate CPD activity.
+If you're not an Osteopathy Australia member, you can still meet the Board's requirements independently by completing and documenting 25 hours of appropriate CPD activity, including the required mandatory-topic hours.

 What Happens During a CPD Audit?